IrvingGomez/PersonalWebpage/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a postdoctoral researcher at the at the Artificial Intelligence, Data Science and Analytics Research Team at National Electronic and Computer Technology Center (NECTEC) in Thailand, I hold a PhD in Probability and  Statistics from the
+I am a postdoctoral researcher at the
+Artificial Intelligence, Data Science and Analytics Research Team at the
+<a href="https://www.nectec.or.th/" target="_blank"> National Electronic and Computer Technology Center (NECTEC)</a> in Thailand,
+I hold a PhD in Probability and  Statistics from the
 <a href="https://www.cimat.mx" target="_blank"> Centro de Investigación en Matemáticas (CIMAT)</a> with the thesis titled
 'Random Forests and Autoencoders with Missing Data' under the direction of